 As befitting a 19th-century hotel, the decor was a bit decadent, with flowered wallpaper, dark leather furniture, and drapes.
 The hotel describes the ambiance as the “feel of a private luxury London residence with the service of a lavish hotel.”
 And while the decor may be a bit over the top, it does emit old-fashioned English charm.

-While some of their 43 rooms are tired, worn and in need of a refresh, for England, the rooms are quite well equipped with complimentary coffee and tea, full bathroom, bathrobe slippers, and beds fitted with Egyptian cotton.
+While some of their 43 rooms are tired, worn, and in need of a refresh, for England, the rooms are quite well equipped with complimentary coffee and tea, full bathroom, bathrobe slippers, and beds fitted with Egyptian cotton.
 And surprisingly the beds were quite comfortable.
-Our room was small, but in London standards, actually quite spacious.
+Our room was small, but by London standards, actually quite spacious.

 My husband and I traveled with another couple, who were a given a suite on the second floor, with a loft, which would be perfect for families.

 An old elevator is located on the first floor, reputed to be one of the oldest operating lifts in the UK.

 By European standards, the bathroom is also quite spacious, with a tub, double sink, and toilet.